 Ride-on floor scrubbers

-Ride-on floor scrubbers represent the pinnacle of industrial cleaning technology, designed for large-scale commercial and industrial applications.
-Its key components and systems include a solution management system, scrubbing system, recovery system, power and drive system, transmission system, horn and safety indicators, etc. These powerful machines allow operators to ride comfortably while controlling comprehensive cleaning operations, significantly enhancing productivity and reducing operator fatigue.
+These powerful machines allow operators to ride comfortably while controlling comprehensive cleaning operations, significantly enhancing productivity, enabling labor savings, and reducing operator fatigue.
 Generally having a wider cleaning path than walk-behind cleaners, these machines are made for large open spaces.
-They are perfect for swiftly and effectively cleaning big spaces.

 Operating principle and functionality